-4702 FEES
+4702.
+FEES

-- 4702.1 In order to obtain the criminal background check, the facilities or provider identified in § 4701.1, the prospective employee, or contract worker shall pay the fee that is established to have the criminal background check performed by the Metropolitan Police Department and the Federal Bureau of Investigation (FBI), or a private agency. - 4702.2 Nothing in this section shall preclude the facility from seeking reimbursement of the fee paid for the criminal background check from the applicant for employment or contract work.
+In order to obtain the criminal background check, the facility shall pay the fee that is established and charged by the government entity or private agency that provides the criminal background check results at the facility's request.

+4702.2 Nothing in this section shall preclude the facility from seeking reimbursement of the fee paid for the criminal background check from the applicant for employment or contract work.

-4703 PERSONNEL EMPLOYED ON THE EFFECTIVE DATE OF THESE RULES
+4703.
+PERSONNEL EMPLOYED ON THE EFFECTIVE DATE OF THESE RULES

-- 4703.1 A facility may obtain a criminal background check on each unlicensed person who is employed by the facility or whose contract services are used by the facility on the effective date of these rules. - 4703.2 A facility shall not continue to employ or use the contract services of a person whose criminal history is found to be in noncompliance with section 4705.
+- A facility may obtain a criminal background check on each unlicensed person who is employed by the facility or whose contract services are used by the facility on the effective date of these rules. - A facility shall not continue to employ or use the contract services of a person whose criminal history is found to be in noncompliance with section 4705.

-4704 RECORDKEEPING
+4704.
+RECORDKEEPING

-- 4704.1 Each facility shall maintain, in the personnel record of each employee covered by these rules, the following: - (a) The date of hire; - (b) The date on which a criminal background check was requested; (c) - The date on which the results of the criminal background check were received by the facility; - (d) Official documentation of the criminal background check results; - (e) Documentation of a check of the District of Columbia Nurse Aide Abuse Registry; - (f) Any sworn statements submitted by the employee; and - (g) Documentation of any actions taken by the facility as a result of information obtained from the criminal background check. - 4704.2 A facility shall not disclose criminal background check records obtained for the purpose of hiring or continuing to employ a person, except:

-Title 22 District of Columbia Municipal Regulations (a) To the Director or his or her designee during an official inspection or investigation of the facility; (b) To the person who is the subject of the criminal background check; (c) To comply with a court order; or (d) To any person, with the written consent and authorization of the person who is the subject of the criminal background check.
-4704.3 Recordkeeping and disclosure of information maintained on the District of Columbia Nurse Aide Abuse Registry shall be managed by each facility in accordance with rules on Certified Nurse Aides, 29 DCMR 3250-3254 , effective April 5, 1991 (38 DCR 2023).
+- 4704.1 Each facility shall maintain, in the personnel record of each employee covered by these rules, the following: - (a) The date of hire; - (b) The date on which a criminal background check was requested; - (c) The date on which the results of the criminal background check were received by the facility; - (d) Official documentation of the criminal background check results; - (e) Documentation of a check of the District of Columbia Nurse Aide Abuse Registry; - (f) Any sworn statements submitted by the employee; and - (g) Documentation of any actions taken by the facility as a result of information obtained from the criminal background check. - A facility shall not disclose criminal background check records obtained for the purpose of hiring or continuing to employ a person, except: - (a) To the Director or his or her designee during an official inspection or investigation of the facility; - (b) To the person who is the subject of the criminal background check; - (c) To comply with a court order; or - (d) To any person, with the written consent and authorization of the person who is the subject of the criminal background check. - 4704.3 Recordkeeping and disclosure of information maintained on the District of Columbia Nurse Aide Abuse Registry shall be managed by each facility in accordance with rules on Certified Nurse Aides, 29 DCMR 3250-3254, effective April 5, 1991 (38 DCR 2023).

 4704.4 Each facility shall maintain the criminal background records required by subsection 4704.1 in the facility for at least one (1) year after the end of the employment of the person to whom the records relate.
-4705 CRIMINAL OFFENSES 4705.1 Except as provided in subsection 4705.2, a facility shall not employ or use the contract services of an unlicensed person who has been convicted, within the seven (7) years prior to a criminal background check conducted pursuant to these rules, of one or more of the following offenses or the equivalent thereof: